rsatrioadi/arcana/README.md

 Commands can be chained together in a pipeline by specifying them in succession, separated by a dash (`-`).
 For example, `python -m arcana metrics-llm` will first execute the `metrics` command on the input graph, and then the `llm` command on the graph produced by the `metrics` command.

+For more information on the commands and how they work, refer to [Architecture](./ARCHITECTURE.md).

 ### Input

 Arcana typically takes as input a knowledge graph as described in [this paper](https://doi.org/10.1109/MSR59073.2023.00029), in a specific JSON format.